 These important safety drills are held at the intervals required by law.
 It is essential that everyone follow directions promptly as soon as the first signal is given.
 Directions are posted in each room and explanations are given to the students at the start of the school year.
 St. Charles School has a safety plan that addresses crisis situations.
-In the need of an evacuation St. Charles will utilize the Parish Church, Alter High School, or Prince of Peace.
-Emergency Personnel will advise the Pastor and Principal as to the most suitable site dependent on situation.
-Adult visitors in the school building should follow the directions posted in their location.
+In the need of an evacuation St. Charles teachers and students will evacuate to our primary or secondary evacuation site.
+Parent reunification will occur at a tertiary site as outlined in the school safety plan.
+Emergency Personnel will advise the Pastor and Principal as to the most suitable course of action dependent on the situation.
+Adult visitors in the school building should follow the directions posted in their location and listen to directions from the Onsite Commander.